 However, combining both models would provide a better and more comprehensive risk management strategy for a lending business with a combination of short-term and long-term assets.

-The Takeaway
+Takeaway

 Managing interest rate risks is a crucial component of risk management strategy.
-Leveraging duration gap and repricing analysis models as per their applicability would strengthen the stability of lending businesses.
+Leveraging the duration gap and repricing analysis models as per their applicability would strengthen the stability of lending businesses.

-Both the models required detailed data inputs for the risk analysis.
+Both models required detailed data inputs for the risk analysis.
 Precisa, a cloud-based platform, provides various tools for this.

 Using Precisa’s bank statement analysis tool, lenders can analyse assets and liabilities quickly and efficiently with automatic data categorisation.
 The universal account aggregator framework enables access to integrated information from multiple sources.